-It would depend on the port but normally it is within the 24hrs.
+It would depend on the port but normally it would take 6 to 12 hours.
 Courts dealing with maritime cases are very expeditious, particularly in cases related to recoveries, and arrest orders are granted in a matter of hours.

 14. Do you need to provide a POA or any other documents of the claim to the Court?